 I said we were going to do it in the original post on garum.
 And so we have.
 Our attempt to make garum the traditional, slow way has officially begun.
-Fifteen pounds of fresh, whole Norwegian mackerel, and about nine pounds of sea salt have been combined in a clean, sturdy, sealable, 5-gallon painter’s bucket.
+Fifteen pounds of fresh, whole Norwegian mackerel, and 12 pounds of sea salt have been combined in a clean, sturdy, sealable, 5-gallon painter’s bucket.
 And now we wait, and let the heat and humidity turn it into a delicious amber liquid to enhance the flavor of the savory dishes we eat.

 Prepping it was a lot of fun.
 I caused a run on Norwegian mackerel at the East Asian Market, with two other customers buying large amounts of the same species after I did.
 I also caused a bit of confusion in the staff when I told them not to clean the fish for me.
 They smiled and nodded and asked me three more times how I wanted it processed and I reassured them that I needed the fish whole, head and tail on, lightly rinsed.
 When I explained that I was going to make fish sauce, the manager stared at me for a moment and politely reminded me of the many varieties of fish and shrimp sauces and pastes they had in aisle seven.

 My son helped me prepare the fish, which included only a good wash down and cutting them in two with the biggest knife he had ever held.
 He thought the fish were beautiful with their blue striped iridescent backs, and was only a little put off if a bit of blood flowed out of the gills during washing.
 He’s excellent at salting as well, and made sure there was a flat white layer of sea salt in between each layer of fish.